LORD-MicroStrain/Protocols/Wireless/Data Packets.md

 **Bins**

-This packet always contains 21 bins of Histogram data.
+This packet contains a variable length of bins.
+The number of bins can be determined by the payload length - # of other bytes in the payload.

 **Persistent Tick**